☕️ What to know in a nutshell:

-• Even “BPA-free” coffee makers can contain other bisphenols (such as BPS and BPF) which can be just as harmful as BPA.
+• Be careful with “BPA-free” coffee makers—they can contain other bisphenols (such as BPS and BPF) which can be just as harmful as BPA.

-• When choosing a non-toxic coffee maker, glass is usually best, followed by porcelain and stainless steel, and then low-plastic options.
+• When choosing a non-plastic coffee maker, glass is usually best, followed by porcelain and stainless steel, and then low-plastic options.

 • It’s much easier to find affordable plastic-free coffee makers for manual brewing.
 For example, pour-overs and French presses are great options.